TUFAAN-dev/TUFAAN-Dev/README.md

 I'm a Computer Science student who likes to figure things out by **building them**.

-I don't have one fixed specialization yet.
-I'm still exploring.
+I don't have one fixed specialization yet, and I'm still exploring.

 I tend to start with questions: